freedom-manufaktur/Oktopus/Documentation/Oktopus Actions.md

 [How to register an App within Microsoft Entra ID](Register%20an%20App%20within%20Entra%20ID.md)

 #### Get 1:1 chat
-Starts or resumes a chat from the service account With another person.
+Starts or resumes a chat from the service account with another person.

 #### Get channel messages
 Gets the most recent 50 messages in a channel.